andrewchambers/bupstash/doc/man/bupstash.1.md

 * Automatic deduplication of stored data.
 * Client side encryption of data.
 * A simple and powerful query language.
-* Optional secure offline storage of decryption keys.
+* Optional role based encryption and decryption key separation.
 * Easy setup, all you need is bupstash and optionally ssh.
 * Optional, per ssh key access repository controls.
 * A multi layered approach to security.